zkemail/proof-of-twitter/README.md

 > Note: We are using a custom fork of `snarkjs` which generated **chunked zkeys**.
 Chunked zkeys make it easier to use in browser, especially since we have large circuit.
 You can switch to regular `snarkjs` in `package.json` if you don't want to use chunked zkeys.

-If you want to upload the zkey to AWS (to use in browser), you can use the `scripts/upload_to_s3.py` file (Assuming you have AWS cli configured):
+For browser use, we also compress the chunked zkeyz.
+The `scripts/upload_to_s3.py` file can be used to do this, and to upload files to AWS s3 (Assuming you have AWS cli configured)

 ```bash
 python3 upload_to_s3.py --build-dir <project-path>/proof-of-twitter/packages/circuits/build --circuit-name twitter
 ```

+This is mainly for use in the browser.
+There are helper functions in `@zk-email/helpers` package to download and decompress the zkeys in the browser.

 #### » Generate Input and Proof